Total Texas Hold'em

 Frequently Asked Questions

-Total Hold'em is a casino poker game where you play Texas Hold'em rules against the dealer.
+Total Texas Hold'em is a casino poker game where you play Texas Hold'em rules against the dealer.
 You post an Ante and Blind before each hand, get two hole cards, and share five community cards.
 The big difference from regular table poker: you can raise your bet early for 4x if your starting hand is strong, or wait to see the board unfold.
 Blind bet pays bonuses for straights and better.
-Millionaire Mode adds a million-dollar jackpot.
+Millionaire Mode is a paid $1 Royal Spades side bet that runs alongside the round; it does not reduce your main Total Texas Hold'em payouts.

 Yes.
 Turn on Millionaire Mode and a $1 side bet is added per round.
-Your regular Total Hold'em payouts are unchanged.
-Six strips evaluate per round.
-Hit all six and you win $1,000,000.
-Fewer hits still pay smaller tiered prizes.
+Your regular Total Texas Hold'em payouts are unchanged.
+Each round the dealt cards are checked for the six top spades (9 to A of spades).
+Land all six and you win $1,000,000.
+Fewer still pay smaller tiered prizes (5 = $5,000 down to 2 = $2).

-Total Hold'em is provably fair — every card in every hand is determined by a cryptographic seed committed before the deal.
+Total Texas Hold'em is provably fair - every card in every hand is determined by a cryptographic seed committed before the deal.
 After your session, the seed is revealed and you can verify every hand, including your Trips side bet outcomes.
-The Millionaire Mode jackpot chain has its own independent verification.
+Millionaire Mode is a paid $1 Royal Spades side bet that runs alongside the round; it does not reduce your main Total Texas Hold'em payouts.
 Everything is auditable and transparent.

 Three rules cover most of the strategy: raise 4x pre-flop with a good starting hand (any Ace, any pair above 2-2, strong suited connectors), raise 2x on the flop if you've made two pair or better, and always raise 1x on the river rather than fold if you have any pair at all.
 The most expensive mistake beginners make is folding on the river with a pair - that 1x raise almost always pays off.